 The Republic of Korea has launched its G20 website.
 The opening of the site <www.seoulsummit.kr> came 250 days ahead of the start of the event scheduled for November 11-12, 2010.
 "The homepage will provide general information on the G20 summit, its significance, agenda, preparations for the conference, and related press releases."
 The committee said it would open an official website, which will also include English and other language services, after June in consideration of the G20 summit to be held in Canada in that month.
-The committee added it will collect ideas and opinions from Internet users on the official website.
-166 (March 5, 2010, Yonhap English News)
+The committee added it will collect ideas and opinions from Internet users on the official website.197 (March 5, 2010, Yonhap English News)

 Korea may propose setting up an international cyber security body at the G20 summit in Seoul in November.
 "We are planning to propose organizing a comprehensive cyber security body with its headquarters possibly based in Seoul," an official from the ministry of public administration and security said.
-The suggestion comes after a number of private and government websites in the U.S. and Republic of Korea encountered distributed denial-of-service attacks in July.
-167 (February 22, 2010, Xinhua News Agency)
+The suggestion comes after a number of private and government websites in the U.S. and Republic of Korea encountered distributed denial-of-service attacks in July.198 (February 22, 2010, Xinhua News Agency)

 Japan hopes there is a link made between the November G20 Seoul Summit and the Asia-Pacific Economic Cooperation (APEC) forum that will take place immediately after.
 "It is important to connect APEC and G20 closely," said Toshinori Shigeie, Japan's ambassador to Korea.
 "I expect to see cooperation between Japan and the Republic of Korea, which is aimed at reflecting the voices of other Asia-Pacific countries that can not participate in the G20 ...
 I anticipate that South Korea will show its leadership through the G20 by mediating the economic policies of developed and emerging nations."
 Shigeie also expressed caution about whether the G20 could develop into an international governance system capable of dealing with political and diplomatic issues, including North Korea's nuclear programs.
 "It is a difficult problem.
 The G20 summit was built as a ground for tackling the financial and economic crisis.
 As the global economy is still in an unpredictable situation, the priority lies with the problems we are now confronted with," he said.
 "The issues that the G20 should be focused on are those of finance and the economy.
-The currently expected agenda of the G20 is not directed toward the North Korean issues."
-[168] (February 18, 2010, Yonhap English News)
+The currently expected agenda of the G20 is not directed toward the North Korean issues."199 (February 18, 2010, Yonhap English News)

 The Korean summit will be held in Seoul on November 11-12, 2010.
-Just ahead of the summit, Korea will also be organizing a business summit on November 10-11 to establish
+Just ahead of the summit, Korea will also be organizing a business summit on November 10-11 to establish networks among CEOs and provide an opportunity for dialogue between global CEOs and G20 leaders.200 (February 11, 2010, US Fed News)

-165 Xinhua News Agency (March 5, 2010), "South Korea launches security committee for G20 summit."
+196 Xinhua News Agency (March 5, 2010), "South Korea launches security committee for G20 summit."

-166 Yonhap English News (March 5, 2010), "S. Korea partially opens Web site on G20."
+197 Yonhap English News (March 5, 2010), "S. Korea partially opens Web site on G20."

-167 Xinhua News Agency (February 22, 2010), "Seoul to propose international cyber security body at G20 summit."
+198 Xinhua News Agency (February 22, 2010), "Seoul to propose international cyber security body at G20 summit."

-168 Yonhap English News (February 18, 2010), "Japan stresses importance of linkage between."
+199 Yonhap English News (February 18, 2010), "Japan stresses importance of linkage between."